-XVIII.
-Amended Rules Effective January 1, 2025 for Implementation of Minimum Wage Policy for Non-Trade Labor Service Contracts - LaGuardia Airport, John F. Kennedy International Airport and Newark Liberty International Airport
+Amended Rules for Implementation of Minimum Wage Policy for Non-Trade Labor Service Contracts - LaGuardia Airport, John F. Kennedy International Airport and Newark Liberty International Airport

-1.0 Summary:
+Summary:

-The Port Authority of New York and New Jersey first adopted a Minimum Wage Policy ("Policy") in April 2014.
-By these Rules for Implementation of Minimum Wage Policy for Non-Trade Labor Service Contracts-LaGuardia Airport, John F. Kennedy International Airport and Newark Liberty International Airport ("Rules"), the Policy was implemented with respect to LaGuardia Airport, John F. Kennedy International Airport, and Newark Liberty International Airport (collectively, "Airports"), to enhance safety, security, and quality of service at the Airports. -An initial amendment to this Policy was adopted in November 2018 providing for additional incremental wage rate requirements and applying to all employees who perform either "Covered Services" or "Port District Covered Services."
-This Policy is now further amended as set forth below effective on January 1, 2025 ("Effective Date").
+The Port Authority of New York and New Jersey has adopted a Minimum Wage Policy ("Policy").
+By these Rules for Implementation of Minimum Wage Policy for Non-Trade Labor Service Contracts-LaGuardia Airport, John F. Kennedy International Airport and Newark Liberty International Airport ("Rules"), the Policy is being implemented with respect to LaGuardia Airport, John F. Kennedy International Airport, and Newark Liberty International Airport (collectively, "Airports"), to enhance safety, security, and quality of service at the Airports.
+As set forth below, the Policy will apply to employees who perform either "Covered Services" or "Port District Covered Services."